Raigorodskyi/portfolio-manager-group8/README.md

 then, please run:
 - npm install
 - npm run start
+-ng serve
 Flask API endpoints:
-- GET /api/stock_values: Gives back a json where the key is stock tickers and the values are as shown below<br>
-    stock_name: the full name of the company<br>
-    purchase_price: the original purchase price per share<br>
-    shares: the number of shares owned<br>
-    current_price: the most recent market price from Yahoo Finance<br>
+- /api/stock_values : Gives you a dictionary with <key:value> as <stock_ticker:stock_current_price>
 - /user/total_value : Gives you the total value in user_portfolio.total_value
+- /api/bank_accounts: Gives you the bank account information of user
+- /api/bonds: Gives you the bonds of the user